ch007m/containers/README.md

 ### Maven container

 This project will add a new [cloud](./maven-jdk-adduser) user to the image.
-Why: As a pod should not start a container using the `root` user or security reasons, then we need to use a different `UID` (e.g. 1000).

-The image used as source is [csanchez/maven:3.8-openjdk-11](https://github.com/carlossg/docker-maven).
+Why: As a pod should not start a container using the `root` user for security reasons, then we need to use a different `UID` (e.g. 1000).
+As the image used as source [csanchez/maven:3.8-openjdk-11](https://github.com/carlossg/docker-maven) owns all the files using `root` user, then it must be extended to allow to use it on a kubernetes platform where no root user is by default permitted.

 **NOTE**: Ideally, the `UID` of the user should be added dynamically to the `/etc/password` file using `gosub`, `nss_wrapper` or a mechanism similar.